Efficient Multi-Robot Motion Planning for Manifold-Constrained Manipulators by Randomized Scheduling and Informed Path

-Each robot path is a sequence of \textit{representative configurations}, which are vertices in the PRM.
-We used a sampling-based method to add random stops and generate randomized scheduling functions. \methodname samples stops between the representative configurations.
-We define $|p_i|$ equal to the number of representative configuration of path $p_i$.The total number of representative configurations across all robot paths is $L = \sum_{p_i \in P} |p_i|$.
-We discretize the time into $L$ stepswith all robots starting at their initial configurations at time $t_1 = 0$ and reaching their goal configurations at $t_L = t_{\text{final}}$.
-From $t_i$ to $t_{i+1}$, the robot will either \textit{move} from its current representative configuration to the next representative configuration or \textit{stop} at its configuration.
-In the algorithm implementation, we sample $L - |p_i|$ stops for each robot to determine when it remains stationary.
+The robot $i$'s path $p_i$ is a sequence of vertices, each corresponding to a robot configuration~(see~\cref{remark:low_level}) in $\mathbb{M}_{free,i}$.
+All vertices in path $p_i$ form a set $\mathbb{P}_i \subseteq \mathbb{M}_{free, i}$.
+The scheduler takes the set of paths $P$ from each robot's PRM as input.
+The goal of the scheduler is to find a continuous inter-robot collision-free paths schedule for all robots $\rho_i(t): [0, t_{final}] \rightarrow \mathbb{P}_i$ for $i \in \{1 \ldots I\}$.
+Thus, given any time $t \in [0, t_{final}]$, $\rho_i(t)$ represents robot $i$'s configuration $c_i \in \mathbb{P}_i$.
+By doing this, we constrain the range of individual scheduling functions to $\mathbb{P}_i$, which has a dimension of 1.
+The space of all scheduling functions for the composite system with a given set of robot paths $P$ is called the coordination space of $P$.
+We used a sampling-based method to add \emph{random} stops and schedule the paths. \methodname samples stops between the vertices.
+We define $|p_i|$ equal to the number of vertices of path $p_i$. \begin{definition}[Candidate solution length] Given a set of robot paths $P$, we define the length of a candidate solution as $L := \sum_{p_i \in P} |p_i|$, which equals the total number of vertices across all robot paths. \end{definition} We discretize the time into $L$ steps with all robots starting at their initial state at time $t_1 = 0$ and reaching their goal state at $t_L = t_{\text{final}}$.
+From $t_i$ to $t_{i+1}$, the robot will either \textit{move} from its current vertex to the next vertex or \textit{stop}.
+We sample $L - |p_i|$ stops for each robot to determine when it remains stationary.
 If all robots stop, then $t_{i+1}$ is a trivial state and will be removed.
 We call the path with a scheduling function a candidate solution $S^*$.
-The length of $S^*$, $|S^*|$, equals to the number of non-trivial time steps.
-An example is shown in \cref{fig:coord} with two robots, $a$ and $b$.
-The paths of robot $a$ and $b$ have lengths of $3$ and $4$.
-Thus, $7$ times steps are created.
-Robot $a$ \textit{moves} during $t_2$ to $t_3$, $t_3$ to $t_4$.
-Robot $b$ \textit{moves} during $t_3$ to $t_4$, $t_5$ to $t_6$, and $t_6$ to $t_7$, showing in blue.
-All robots \textit{stop} during $t_1$ to $t_2$ and $t_4$ to $t_5$, so those two states are trivial and removed.
-Eventually, the length of the candidate solution equals $5$.
+The length of $S^*$, $|S^*|$, equals the number of non-trivial time steps.
+We provide an example in~\cref{fig:coord}.